Oracle UPDATE

 Code language: SQL (Structured Query Language) (sql)

-Second, the following INSERT statements add sample data to the parts table:
+Second, insert some sample data to the parts table:

 INSERT INTO parts (part_name,lead_time,cost,status) VALUES ('sed dictum',5,134,0);